theedgy/cc-post/POST.md

  5) ReactRedux.Provider
  6) ConnectFunction  (for both Teams and Statistics)
  7) ReactRedux.Provider (for both Teams and Statistics) (which is consumer I believe)
- 8) and finally our two components Teams and Statistics
+ 8) Finally our two components Teams and Statistics

 For 5 tries I recorded following render times : 9.4, 8.9, 8.7, 8.4, 8.1 which gives us around 8.7 as an average.